Guide to California DUI Laws, Consequences & Penalties in 2018

 The DMV gives you the right challenge this suspension, but you are required to request the hearing within 10 days of your DUI arrest or forfeit the right.
 Our experienced DUI lawyers can increase your chances of successfully challenging the suspension.

 What is SR-22?

-SR-22 filings refer to the paperwork your insurance carrier files with the state verifying that you have minimum liability insurance coverage.
+SR-22 insurance filings refer to the paperwork your insurance carrier files with the state verifying that you have minimum liability insurance coverage.
 If the DMV requires that you comply with SR-22 requirements, your insurance company will file proof that you have insurance and will notify the California DMV office if your policy lapses for any reason.

 The DMV requires SR-22 to prove you have at least the minimum insurance coverage in order to reinstate your license after a suspension.
 SR-22 is also required in order for the DMV to issue a restricted license during your period of suspension.
 You will be required to show proof of a non-owners policy if you don't own a vehicle.
 SR-22 filings are typically required for 3 years, although stricter terms can be required under certain circumstances.